mattmcd/CV/README.md

 Expanded the Metail product offering by developing machine learning algorithms for user segmentation, conversion prediction, body measurement inference, outfit recommendation, and other applications.
 Automated analysis pipelines using Amazon Web Services.
-Data Science Team Lead from October 2016 to March 2017 involving communication with stakeholders, sprint planning, and line management of two Data Scientists.
+Team Lead from October 2016 to March 2017 involving communication with stakeholders, sprint planning, and line management of two Data Scientists.

 #### Quantitative Analyst (Fidelity International, July 2014-June 2015)